How Much Does It Cost to Sell Your House by Owner in Pennsylvania?

 Clever pre-negotiates with top agents across the country to help sellers keep more of the money they earn on their home sale.
 Check out Clever to get matched with an agent today and see how much you can save!

-Unless you sell directly to a friend or an unrepresented buyer, you'll likely have to cover the cost of the buyer's agent.
-If you don't offer commission, realtors won't be inclined to show their clients your home.
-In Pennsylvania, the standard commission rate for buyer's agents is 2.67%, which comes to about $6,775 based on the median home value.
+Unless you sell directly to a friend or an unrepresented buyer, it's a good idea to offer a concession to cover the cost of the buyer's agent.
+If you don't offer this, realtors will be less inclined to show their clients your home.
+In Pennsylvania, the standard commission rate for buyer's agents is 2.60%, which comes to about $7,001 based on the median home value.

 Cost to sell without a realtor by state